Underwriting interview prep.

 5. Which line of business would you want to underwrite, and why?

-7. How would you describe the firm's book and underwriting approach in your own words?
+7. How would you describe this firm's book and underwriting approach in your own words?

 Technical concepts to master